ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Protocol_Specification_en.md

 > **WARNING!** The core "service" is pulled **ONLY** to 3-5 V or ground, connecting it to a higher voltage will cause a **FATAL** and **NON-GUARANTEE** failure of the device.

 > **WARNING!** Before switching on the device, the "service" core should be pulled to the ground, otherwise, the device will enter the software update mode.

 <div style="page-break-after: always;"></div>

+### 3.3.
+Packet mode
+Packet mode provides the user with the ability to transfer data in packets up to 64 bytes with guaranteed delivery (**ALO - at-least-once**, it is guaranteed that the message will be transmitted at least once) and receipt notification (acknowledgement).
+Since the interaction of the modem with the user system in the packet mode is implemented using **NMEA0183** sentences, to work in this mode, both the transmitting and receiving devices must be switched to [command mode]().
+In packet mode, up to 255 devices are addressed (addresses from 0 to 254, address 255 reserved for broadcast messages without acknowledgements).
+The following functions are available to the user:
+- setting the address of the local modem
+- address transmission of a data packet to a remote device
+- receiving a notification about the successful delivery of the package and the number of attempts required
+- receiving a notification about exceeding the interval of attempts in case of a failed transfer
+- receiving an incoming packet message with the sender's address

+To interact with the modem in batch mode, use the commands from [2.11.
+IC_H2D_PT_SETTINGS_READ] (# 211-ic_h2d_pt_settings_read) according to [2.17.
+IC_D2H_PT_RCVD] (# 217-ic_d2h_pt_rcvd).

+After transmitting data in packet mode, the sending modem waits for a short code message [ACK]() from the sender, upon receipt it notifies the user of a successful transmission or repeats the transmission until a response is received from the sender or the number of attempts is exceeded.

+<div style="page-break-after: always;"></div>